DIPlib/diplib/src/documentation/why_tensors.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-Images in *DIPlib* 3.0 have pixel values generalized to tensors.
+Images in *DIPlib 3* have pixel values generalized to tensors.
 Currently only tensors of order up to 2 are supported.
 Thus, pixel values can be scalar (0<sup>th</sup>-order tensor), vector (1<sup>st</sup>-order) or matrix (2<sup>nd</sup> order).
 This covers all current applications of multi-valued pixels, as far as we're aware.
 On this page we show